-Ketogenic diet helps young Ecuadorian twins improve their schizophrenic symptoms
+Ketogenic diet helps twins improve schizophrenic symptoms

 Chris Palmer, MD was a co-author of this 2018 case study which showed an improvement in schizophrenic symptoms in young Ecuadorian twins on a ketogenic diet.
 They were a male and a female, diagnosed with schizophrenia at the ages of 14 and 18.
 At the time of the study they were 22 years old.